ezhentan/projectsrepo/Exploring SQL Basics/about.md

 This file is where my SQL journey began.

-*Note: The full python files can be found in the folders with the same name as the headers in this file.*
+*Note: The full .py files can be found in the folders with the same name as the headers in this file.*

 # Table of Contents